 La Tour du Bourreau – the Executioner’s Tower

 Some metres north of Petite France, the Executioner’s Tower (Henckerturm or Tour du Bourreau) had a bad reputation in the Middle Ages because it was where the executioner hounded the poor victims that the city’s authorities had deemed them appropriate for “interrogation”.
-One of the local specialties was the “Stockhus” torture, an instrument in the form of a press, in which the condemned man’s feet would be locked.
+One of the local specialities was the “Stockhus” torture, an instrument in the form of a press, in which the condemned man’s feet would be locked.

 St. Pierre-le-Vieux Church

-Christmas at the Petite France district
+Christmas in Strasbourg’s Petite France

-The Petite France organises two Christmas markets: the market of the “Invincible Small Producers of Alsace”, on Place des Meuniers, and “The trading place of the Three Kings”, on Place Benjamin-Zix.
+The Petite France of Strasbourg organises two Christmas markets: the “Invincible Small Producers of Alsace” market on Place des Meuniers and “The Trading Place of the Three Kings” on Place Benjamin-Zix.

 Find out more about the Christmas Markets of Strasbourg.